jsm222/django-cyradm/django-cyradm/docs/ENVIRONMENT.rst

 BUGS
 ====
-Uss the issue tracker at https://github.com/schmitzcomputer/django-cyradm
+Use the issue tracker at https://github.com/schmitzcomputer/django-cyradm